szymek111/SQL_space_Data_Analysis/README.md

 # 3. Mission Success Analysis
 ***Percentage of successful rocket launches:*** This analysis measures the overall success rate of rocket launches for each company by comparing the number of successful launches to the total number of company's launches.
 # 4. Temporal Analysis
-***Number of space missions in each month:*** This metric displays the count of space missions conducted during each month of the year, providing a monthly breakdown of mission activity.
+***Number of space launch in each month:*** This metric displays the count of space launch conducted during each month of the year, providing a monthly breakdown of mission activity.

-***Most active month in terms of number of missions:*** This analysis identifies the month with the highest number of space missions, indicating the peak period of space mission activity.
+***Most active month in terms of number of launch:*** This analysis identifies the month with the highest number of space launch, indicating the peak period of space mission activity.
 # 5. Rocket Analysis
-***Number of missions for each rocket:*** This metric displays the count of missions conducted using each specific rocket, highlighting their utilization.
+***Number of launch for each rocket:*** This metric displays the count of launch conducted using each specific rocket, highlighting their utilization.

 ***Most frequently used rocket:*** This analysis identifies the rocket that has been used the most often, indicating its prominence and reliability in space missions.
 # 6. Combined Analyses
-***Number of missions conducted by each company from each location:*** This metric displays the count of missions conducted by each company from various launch locations, providing insight into the geographical distribution of their activities.
+***Number of launch conducted by each company from each location:*** This metric displays the count of launch conducted by each company from various launch locations, providing insight into the geographical distribution of their activities.

-***Average cost of successful and unsuccessful missions:*** This analysis compares the average cost of missions that were successful with those that were unsuccessful, highlighting cost differences based on mission outcomes.
+***Average cost of successful and unsuccessful launch:*** This analysis compares the average cost of launch that were successful with those that were unsuccessful, highlighting cost differences based on launch outcomes.

+***Oldest rocket which is still on duty:***
+This metric displays the oldest rocket that is still in service, showing its 'on duty time' and providing insight into its operational longevity.

+***Important dates of each retired rocket***
+This metric shows the first and last launch dates, as well as the duration and count of launch for which each rocket remained active, providing a comprehensive timeline of its operational history.